 Under 18 U.S.C.
 842(p), Distribution of Information Relating to Explosives, Destructive Devices, and Weapons of Mass Destruction, the United States can prosecute individuals who distribute bomb-making information (via the Internet or other method) knowing or intending that the information would be used for a federal crime of violence, such as a terrorist attack.
 U.S. law enforcement does not seek to compel the removal of online content unless it clearly violates U.S. law (for example, child pornography), and content that promotes an ideology or belief alone does not typically constitute a violation of U.S. law.
 The removal of content that does not violate U.S. law is at the discretion of technology companies, including social media platforms.
 U.S. efforts to counter terrorist propaganda online focus on voluntary partnerships with key stakeholders such as civil society and communities, as well as the private sector, including efforts to build resilience to terrorist narratives by enhancing the capacity of those who may be vulnerable to think critically through education such as digital literacy and by challenging terrorist ideologies.
 Private companies may choose voluntarily to remove terrorist websites or accounts with content that violates their user service agreements, and companies have been increasingly proactively and aggressively addressing terrorist-related content on their platforms.
-In June 2017, Facebook, YouTube/Google, Twitter, and Microsoft established the industry-led Global Internet Forum to Counter Terrorism (GIFCT), now reorganized as an NGO, to prevent and counter terrorist exploitation of their platforms, including through sharing technological and other information with smaller companies, such as a hash-sharing database, in partnership with the UN-affiliated Tech Against Terrorism initiative.
+In June 2017, Facebook (now Meta), YouTube/Google, Twitter (now X), and Microsoft established the industry-led Global Internet Forum to Counter Terrorism (GIFCT). now reorganized as an NGO, to prevent and counter terrorist exploitation of their platforms, including through sharing technological and other information with smaller companies, such as a hash-sharing database, in partnership with the UN-affiliated Tech Against Terrorism initiative.
 The United States has participated in GIFCT Working Groups on issues such as technological approaches, including recommender algorithms, emerging technologies, positive interventions, transparency, legal frameworks, and content incident protocols.
 The GIFCT and Tech Against Terrorism have through their collective efforts conducted outreach to smaller companies through workshops to build regional networks around the world and Tech Against Terrorism mentors smaller companies as well.
 Tech Against Terrorism launched an online Knowledge Sharing Platform focused on resources for smaller and startup companies in November 2017 and conducts webinars and provided technological assistance.
 In 2020, Tech Against Terrorism added the Terrorist Content Analytics Platform (TCAP) tool to track, verify, analyze, and notify terrorist content across the internet for subscriber companies for their voluntary action.
-The United States joined the New Zealand- and France-led Christchurch Call to Action to Eliminate Terrorist and Violent Extremist Content Online in 2021, a multistakeholder organization and partnership between governments, private sector tech companies, and civil society to address all forms of terrorism and violent extremism, and actively engage in Christchurch Call workstreams such as transparency, youth engagement, gender-based violence and violent extremism, and emerging technologies.
-The United States, through a whole-of-government approach, has continued to work to improve information sharing with technology companies, including information on U.S.-designated terrorists and on terrorist trends and tactics.
-In line with our views that in general alternative viewpoints are often a more effective response to objectionable speech (that does not violate U.S. law) than suppression of that speech, we also counter violent extremists' online propaganda by undermining terrorist narratives and through alternative messages.
+The United States joined the New Zealand- and France-led Christchurch Call to Action to Eliminate Terrorist and Violent Extremist Content Online in 2021, a multistakeholder organization and partnership between governments, private sector tech companies, and civil society to address all forms of terrorism and violent extremism, which became the Christchurch Call Foundation in 2024.
+The United States actively engages in Christchurch Call workstreams such as transparency, youth engagement, CRSV and violent extremism, and emerging technologies.
+The United States, through a whole-of-government approach, has continued to work to improve information sharing with technology companies, including information on U.S.designated terrorists and on terrorist trends and tactics.
+In line with our views that in general alternative viewpoints are often a more effective response to objectionable speech (that does not violate U.S. law) than suppression of that speech, we also counter violent extremists' online propaganda by undermining terrorist narratives, including through alternative messages.
+The United States supports education through programs such as digital literacy to promote critical thinking skills and build resilience to terrorist false narratives online in those who might be vulnerable to terrorist radicalization and recruitment online.